What is a personal development facilitator?

 Psychotherapy, and to some extent counselling, is understood by many as a process of exploring damaged personal history in order to find some acceptance, integration or closure in the present.
 Working specifically with past trauma – or at least integrating it into one’s being in a good enough manner – can be helpful for many.
 For others, finding immediate strategies to function more effectively now is their prime focus.
 For some, there is no perceived problem, past or present, but they have a sense that their full potential is not being achieved, or they are not quite functioning the way they would like.

-Most of the time we manage our psychopathology – often called ‘emotional baggage’ (be wary of those who say they don’t have any!) – well enough often enough for us to function normally.
+Most of the time we manage our psychopathology – also known colloquially as ‘emotional baggage’ (be wary of those who say they don’t have any!) – well enough often enough for us to function normally.
 At other times, we don’t, and it surfaces in unexpected, unhelpful or destructive ways in our relationships, our workplaces, life in general.
 At times like these, it can be beneficial to work with a professional trained in facilitative approaches to personal growth.

 My own training is in humanistic and transpersonal psychology, therapeutic bodywork, crisis management, NLP, workplace counselling and process oriented psychology, amongst others, so these days I define myself as eclectic.
 I have wide experience in working with individuals, couples and groups facing all manner of difficulties in their personal and/or professional lives